linkml/linkml/sphinx/schemas/inheritance.md

       - has_medical_history
 ```

-Here Person will inherit the 4 slots from NamedThing.
+Here Person will inherit the four slots from NamedThing.

-Slots can also be organized in an is_a hierarchy
+**Note**: Slots can also be organized in hierarchies

 ### abstract